actus-ag/mastra/examples/dane/README.md

 To start working with me:

-Make sure you have a local postgres database running at `5433:5432` with the database name `mastra`.
+Make sure you have a local postgres database running at `5433:5432` with the database name `@actus-ag/@mastra`.

 ```bash
 # Setup config keys (one time setup)